node-prism/ngn/README.md

 # ngn

-An ecs framework for the web.
+An ECS framework for 2d or 3d web projects.

 ## Installation